COSC3020/quicksort-mjschrader307/README.md

 ---

-Answer: The worst-case situation for this algorithm would involve maximizing the number of iterations in the partition step and also maximizing the while-loop iterations in the `quickSort()` function.
+Answer: The worst-case situation for this algorithm would involve maximizing the number of iterations in the partition step and also maximizing the while-loop iterations in the main `quicksort()` function.
 To maximize the iterations in the partition step, the pivot value would have to be swapped *n* times.
 To maximize the while-loop iterations in the main `quicksort()` function, the worst possible pivot value would have to be chosen every time, resulting in *n* partition iterations.
 In the case that *n* partitions are done with each partition moving the pivot value *n* times, that gives this function a worst-case time complexity of $\Theta(n^2)$.

 ---